Fort Selden: Fort Selden

 In 1884, Captain Arthur MacArthur Jr., 13th Infantry, was assigned as post commander.
 With him was his wife and two young sons, Arthur MacArthur III, age 7, and Douglas MacArthur, age 4.
-In his memoirs, Douglas MacArthur wrote that it was at Fort Selden that he and his brother learned to ride and shoot, even before we learned to read and write.
+In his memoirs, MacArthur wrote that it was at Fort Selden that he and his brother "learned to ride and shoot, even before we learned to read and write."
 The MacArthurs spent two years at Fort Selden before Captain MacArthur was transferred to Fort Wingate.

 By late 1886, the frontier had rapidly changed.
 Geronimo's surrender to Brigadier General Nelson A. Miles at Skeleton Canyon in Arizona ended the nation's long Indian Wars.

 As a result, Army commander-in-chief, Lt.
 General William Tecumseh Sherman, ordered a consolidation of six military posts in southern New Mexico and eastern Arizona.
 He favored a giant, one-square-mile installation large enough to accommodate six troops of cavalry and six companies of infantry.
 Sherman further ordered that the permanent post be located near the junction of the Santa Fe Railroad and the Southern Pacific Railroad in southern New Mexico.
 For a time, Fort Selden was the leading candidate for the site of the new post, but because the railroads had brought spectacular growth to the El Paso, Texas area, Fort Bliss, was selected.

 By 1890, criminals and raiding parties were no longer considered a threat as hostilities eventually lessened and the fort was no longer needed.
 Like many small forts in the American Southwest, the government decommissioned the fort and it was abandoned for the last time in 1891.
 On 20 January 1891, Lt.
 James Brett, commanding a small caretaker force, filed the final post return, which reported: